 Which Conditions Does Knee Replacement Surgery Treat?

-• The most common condition that patients get knee replacement surgery for is osteoarthritis, which is the most common form of arthritis.
+• The most common condition for which patients get knee replacement surgery is osteoarthritis, the most common form of arthritis.
 It is caused by wear and tear and causes pain and stiffness in joints.
 It is most common among older adults.

 • Other conditions that knee replacement surgery may treat include: